turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/intro_to_git.markdown

 We'll now see that `Readme.md` (and the changes we made to it) have moved to the "staging" area -- they are ready to be committed.

 Finally, let's make a commit!

 We use the `git commit` command for this.
 One key component of every commit is a "message" describing what the commit does.
 We can provide this message from the command line using the `-m` flag, like so:

 ```
-git commit -m "initial commit; added Readme"
+git commit -m "initial commit -- added Readme"
 ```

 Run `git status` one more time.
 Since we committed all of our changes,